guillermo-navas-palencia/optbinning/README.rst

 Contributing
 ============
 Found a bug?
 Want to contribute with a new feature, improve documentation, or add examples?
 We encourage you to create pull requests and/or open GitHub issues.
-Thanks!
+Thanks! :octocat: :tada: :+1:

 Citation